timescale/tobs/README.md

 kubectl get secret --namespace <namespace> <release_name>-grafana -o jsonpath="{.data.admin-password}" | base64 --decode
 ```

-By default Grafana is accessable on port 80 through the `<release_name>-grafana` service.
+By default Grafana is accessible on port 80 through the `<release_name>-grafana` service.
 You can use port-forwarding
 to access it in your browser locally with

 ```